 - Delivers extremely dry air that meets ISO Quality Classes 1, 2, & 3

 - High operation costs

 - Ongoing maintenance costs

 The membrane dryer operates on the principal of selective permeation through a membrane.

 As the compressed air passes through a bundle of tiny hollow (polysulfone) membrane fibers, water vapor and a portion of the compressed air flow diffuses through the semi permeable membrane walls while the dried air continues downstream.

-The Membrane dryer must be used only with clean, oil free air.
-It must have a coalescing prefilter installed ahead of the dryer to remove any liquid water, oil and aerosol contaminants from the compressed air stream, as these would block the permeation’s of the fibers, reducing the performance of the dryer.
+The membrane dryer must be used only with clean, oil free air.
+It must have a coalescing prefilter installed ahead of the dryer to remove any liquid water, oil and aerosol contaminants from the compressed air stream, as these would block the permeation of the fibers, reducing the performance of the dryer.

 These dryers are point-of-use dryers and are sized for low capacities compared to other dryer types.
 The membrane dryer can be connected in parallel to increase the capacity beyond that of the single dryer.

 - There are no moving parts